-Domain registrar and web services company, GoDaddy (NYSE:GDDY) reported Q2 FY2021 results beating Wall St's expectations, with revenue up 15.4% year on year to $931.3 million.
-GoDaddy made a GAAP profit of $46.9 million, improving on its loss of $673.2 million, in the same quarter last year.
+Domain registrar and web services company, GoDaddy (NYSE:GDDY) reported strong growth in the Q3 FY2021 earnings announcement, with revenue up 14.1% year on year to $964 million.
+The company expects that next quarter's revenue would be around $970 million, which is the midpoint of the guidance range.
+That was in roughly line with analyst expectations.
+GoDaddy made a GAAP profit of $97.7 million, improving on its profit of $65.1 million, in the same quarter last year.

 Successfully setting up an online store is difficult for most small business owners.
 GoDaddy offers most of the e-commerce functionalities to simplify the entire process of starting and maintaining an online business.